jhucompilers/fall2022/assign/assign01.md

 `!=`     | 1 if operands are not equal, 0 otherwise

 ## Testing

+*(Note: the test repository is currently incompletely.
+We will be updating it to add many more tests in the near future.)*

 The [compilers-fall2022-tests](https://github.com/jhucompilers/fall2022-tests)
 repository has some tests you can use to check your implementation.